Accommodation: Warm Designed Cihangir Flat (This was the title in the Airbnb listing); 1 bedroom apartment

 Unfortunately there were no lifts to go up to the apartment, and we knew this beforehand.

-So, Max was using his muscles to haul our large suitcases up the stairs.
+So, Paul was using his muscles to haul our large suitcases up the stairs.
 Now, the host had an issue so couldn’t himself help with carrying up the luggage… although, he did offer to get help if we would need it.

 Yet, we could manage.

 Then, because our first impressions of Burak’s Beyoğlu accommodation was fairly negative at this stage… we weren’t expecting much on the inside, despite seeing photos on the internet of it.